i2bc/ORFmine/docs/orftrack_input.md

 ORFtrack takes as inputs:

- * a FASTA file containing the nucleotide sequences of the chromosomes or contigs of a genome
+ * a fasta file containing the nucleotide sequences of the chromosomes or contigs of a genome
- * the genome annotation in a GFF file (see
+ * the genome annotation in a gff file (see
 [the GFF3 documentation](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)
-for more details on the GFF3 format).
+for more details on the gff3 format).

+These files must be stored together in a local directory that will be linked to the /database/ directory of the container (see [here](./orfmine_quickstart.md#prepare-your-folders) for more details).

-See an example of inputs in the ORFmine/examples/ directory.
+See an example of inputs in the ORFmine/examples/database directory.